SainsburyWellcomeCentre/aeon_mecha/aeon/dj_pipeline/README.md

 Triggering the auto ingestion and processing/computation routine is essentially calling the `.populate()` method for all relevant tables.

-These routines are prepared in this [auto-processing script](populate/process.py).
+These routines are prepared in this [auto-processing script](populate/worker.py).
-Essentially, turning on the auto-processing routine amounts to running the following 2 commands (in different processing threads)
+Essentially, turning on the auto-processing routine amounts to running the following 4 commands , either in sequence or in parallel (with different processing threads).
+Data ingestion/populate with DataJoint is idempotent, so it is safe to run the same command multiple times.

+    aeon_ingest pyrat_worker

+    aeon_ingest acquisition_worker

-    aeon_ingest high
+    aeon_ingest streams_worker

-    aeon_ingest mid
+    aeon_ingest analysis_worker